RohanAthul/ai-data-engineering-portfolio/README.md

-# Personal Productivity Suite 🚀
+# AI - Data Engineering - Portfolio 🚀

 Welcome to my central workspace.
 This repository serves as a unified monorepo housing a diverse collection of data engineering architectures, AI-powered applications, and local productivity utilities.

 Each application is self-contained with its own dependency environments and individual documentation.